eludris-community/evangeline/CONTRIBUTING.md

 }
 ```

 This _does_ make use of [JSDoc](https://jsdoc.app/).
-However, it is not the same as JSDoc.
+However, it is not the same as Typedoc.
 You can read more about the differences [here](https://typedoc.org/guides/doccomments/).

 ### Generating the documentation